ArmanTimnak/PyFuncs/README.md

 # PyFuncs

 PyFuncs is a collection of useful Python functions for everyday use.
-It is designed to make your life easier by providing a library of functions that can be used in any Python project.
+It is designed to make your life easier by providing functions that can be used in any Python project.

 ## Features